 Is this species formally protected?

-Although the fossil records indicate that this species once covered a vast area of South America, Africa, India, and Austrailia, today it can only be found in a very small tract of land in the rainforests and coastal mountains of Chile.
-It is now a protected tree by CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora), and has been named the national tree of Chile.
+Although the fossil records indicate that this species once covered a vast area of South America, Africa, India, and Australia, today, it is mainly found in the volcanic slopes of the Andes Mountains in Chile and Argentina.
+It is now a protected tree by CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora) and has been named the national tree of Chile.

 Can I eat the seeds?